 Are you nervous about taping your mouth at night?

 I get it.
 I was very uncomfortable about it in the beginning.

-After I experienced the benefits, I was sold on the idea.
+After I experienced the many benefits, I was sold on the idea.

-The true is there are many options to choose from.
+The truth is there are many options to choose from.
 A quick search on Amazon for mouth tape nets you pages and pages of options!

 Yes, it’s a thing!